Dashboard parameters allow you to interact with dashboards doing filtering, and do drill-down for widgets.

 availability zones starting with “eu-”.

-Once you are happy with your query with parameters you can add it to a dashboard.
+Once you are happy with your query with parameters you can add them to a dashboard.
 Parameters are automatically discovered on the dashboard and will appear at the top of the screen.

 Parameters with the same name used in different widgets use the same input field, and allow you to change a single field and have it impact the entire dashboard.